lowcoder-org/lowcoder/docs/lowcoder-extension/lowcoder-open-rest-api.md

 OpenFlower comes with a feature-rich REST API, so you can use it in OpenFlower Apps or extend OpenFlower with new functionality.

-On [api-service.lowcoder.cloud](https://api-service.lowcoder.cloud/api/docs/webjars/swagger-ui/index.html#/) you can access this API as well, just some endpoints are not available.

 ## Authentication

 ### Session Cookie